-4.3.
-The following records must be made by the Remediators for all inspections:

-- The date(s) on which the inspection was undertaken - The name of the person who undertook the inspection - Photographs to the north, east, south and west at each monitoring point - Observations made during the inspection including: - Percentage of ground cover comprised of weeds - Presence or absence of pest animals in the Remediation Areas - Risk of fire within the Remediation Areas - Remediation work required; including condition targets and time frames for completion. - Details of any work required within the Remediation Areas - The proposed date(s) of that work. - 4.4.
-All records required to be kept by this Order must be: - Accurate - In a legible form - Kept for the duration of this Order - Must be provided to the Department annually.
+- 4.3.
+The following records must be made by the Remediator for all inspections: - The date(s) on which the inspection was undertaken - The name of the person who undertook the inspection - Photographs to the north, east, south and west at each monitoring point - Observations made during the inspection including: - Percentage of ground cover comprised of weeds - Presence or absence of pest animals in the Remediation Areas - Risk of fire within the Remediation Areas. - Details of any remediation work required within the Remediation Areas, including condition targets - The proposed date(s) of that work and time frames for completion. - 4.4.
+All records required to be kept by this Order must be: - Accurate - In a legible form - Kept for the duration of this Order - Provided to the Department annually. - 5.
+Reporting

-5. Reporting